Japan's Suga hopes to succeed PM Abe, race heats up - media | Politics

 BANDWAGON Suga, a self-made politician in a country of political dynasties, was chosen by Abe in 2012 for the pivotal role of chief cabinet secretary, acting as top government spokesman, coordinating policies and riding herd on bureaucrats.

 "I'm thinking of running in the LDP leadership race.
 I'd like you to support me," Suga told LDP secretary-general Toshihiro Nikai in a secret meeting on Saturday, TV Tokyo reported.
-It quoted Nikai as replying, "Please do your best," which it said was a sign of his backing for Suga.
+Nikai's faction will likely support Suga if he runs, Takeo Kawamura, a senior faction official, told reporters after a meeting of the group's leaders.